Unraveling time-varying causal effects of multiple exposures: integrating Functional Data Analysis with Multivariable Mendelian Randomization: Discussion

 MV-FMR addresses important methodological gaps in the growing literature on longitudinal MR. Previous approaches have considered functional methods for single exposures~\cite{cao2016timevarying, Tian2024} or multivariable methods with discretized time~\cite{sanderson2022timevarying}.
 In contrast, our framework jointly models multiple exposure processes as continuous functions of time.
 It leverages FPCA to represent longitudinal exposures, accommodating sparse and irregular measurements, and implements a data-driven cross-validation procedure for selecting the optimal number of components.
 By explicitly accounting for overlapping genetic instruments, MV-FMR allows direct and indirect effects to be disentangled even in the presence of pleiotropy.
 The framework provides estimation procedures for both continuous and binary outcomes, with theoretical justification for identifiability under standard multivariable MR assumptions.

 Extensive simulation studies demonstrated the robustness and accuracy of MV-FMR across a wide range of scenarios, including nonlinear effects, horizontal pleiotropy, and mediation.
 The method reliably recovered the true functional forms of causal effects and consistently outperformed univariable functional MR approaches.
 The use of a robust estimation procedure ensured that weak instruments do not bias causal effect estimates.
-We further conducted sensitivity analyses varying instrument overlap, mediation strength, exposure–outcome functional forms, and data sparsity, demonstrating the method’s robustness under diverse practical conditions.
+We further conducted sensitivity analyses varying instrument overlap, mediation strength, exposure-outcome functional forms, and data sparsity, demonstrating the method’s robustness under diverse practical conditions.
 The practical relevance of the proposed MV-FMR framework was demonstrated through an application to UK Biobank data, examining the time-varying causal effects of SBP and BMI on CAD risk.
 This analysis was intended primarily as a proof-of-concept, demonstrating how the proposed framework can recover well-established causal structures while extending them to a functional setting.
-The results highlighted ages 50–60 as a period during which both SBP and BMI exerted their strongest estimated effects, with attenuated effects at older ages.
+The results highlighted ages 50-60 as a period during which both SBP and BMI exerted their strongest estimated effects, with attenuated effects at older ages.
 The comparison between multivariable and univariable functional MR provides evidence consistent with established mediation mechanisms.
 While SBP estimates were quite unchanged between univariable and multivariable models, BMI effects were attenuated in the joint analysis, indicating that part of BMI’s association with CAD is captured through blood pressure pathways.
 This pattern mirrors findings from traditional cross-sectional MV-MR, where partial mediation of the BMI-CAD relationship by SBP has been reported and where univariable and multivariable estimates similarly exhibit overlapping confidence intervals~\cite{Gill2021}.
 Taken together, these findings indicate that MV-FMR behaves as expected in the presence of mediation, while providing a functional representation of effects across age.